RSHKwee/ing2ofx/readme.md

 ![Main screen ing2ofx](https://github.com/RSHKwee/ing2ofx/blob/master/ing2ofxMain.PNG)

+In the "settings" menu the following options are available:
-A ING CSV file may contain transactions for more then one account.
-All converted OFX transcations can be stored in one OFX file or per account a separate OFX file (default).
+- A ING CSV file may contain transactions for more then one account, all converted OFX transcations can be stored in one OFX file or per account a separate OFX file (default).
+- The more or less original Python scripts can be used for conversion.

 See:
 ![Settings menu](https://github.com/RSHKwee/ing2ofx/blob/master/ing2ofxSettings.PNG)